50 TRAVEL SNACKS IDEAS FOR KIDS THAT THEY’LL ACTUALLY EAT

 Protein-Packed Travel-Friendly Snacks:

 The best part?
-You can slide a nut butter packet or a protein bar in your Kids Travel Organizer, right alongside their car-friendly sensory toys and crafts.
+You can slide a nut butter packet or a protein bar in your Kids Travel Organizer, right alongside their travel-friendly sensory toys and crafts.
+Or chop it into kid-friendly, bite-sized pieces and place it right into your Mothercould Snack Box.
 Pairing these options with simple carbs, like crackers and fruit, is a fantastic way to create a more balanced, filling snack.

 Trail Mix and Nut-Based Snacks